Skip to main content

 Possible Careers

-Wondering what you can do with a degree from WVU's Public Health major?
+Wondering what you can do with a degree from WVU's Public Health Sciences major?
 Check out these ideas from WVU Career Services and the Occupational Information Network (O*NET).
 A median salary is the midpoint of what people typically earn—half of those surveyed earned above the median salary, and half earned below.

 This page includes information from O*NET OnLine by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.